NCIP/bioconductor_v1/trunk/services/Common/lib/README.txt

-Any jar library placed in this folder will be automaticaly included into your services classpath.
-These files will also be deployed into the web service container.
+jar files in this folder will be included in the service classpath.
+These files will be deployed to the web service container.